efl9013/sprout-v2/README.md

 ./_build/default/main.exe ../examples/sprout/example-name 5 opt parallel
 ```
 Sprout's executable takes 4 arguments: a path to the example file, a timeout limit, Sprout's mode, and MuVal's mode.
 To improve performance and stability, we recommend first increasing the timeout limit, and then trying Sprout on `espresso` mode. `espresso` mode maximally decomposes all conditions that Sprout checks, resulting in more but smaller muCLP instances, which we find MuVal to perform more consistently on.

+#### Repeating experiments
+Each shell script is equipped with a parameter that specifies the number of iterations.
+In case multiple iterations were run, the aggregated result is `Y` iff all iterations return implementable, `N` iff all iterations return non-implementable, and `?` otherwise, and the aggregated time is the mean of all iterations.
+For running all examples, we additionally provide two shell scripts, located in `/home/opam/sprout/query-generator`: `verify_all_woto.sh` omits the two examples that timeout, thus reducing the experiment time by ~10 minutes, and `verify_all_woto_tuned.sh` additionally tunes Sprout to be the fastest for each example.

 ### (Optional) Claim 3: Expressivity
 Section 4.2 of the paper additionally claims that Sprout outperforms its competitors in terms of expressivity, and quantifies this claim using the fraction of the combined benchmark suites from Session* [Zhou et al. 2020], Rumpsteak [Vassor and Yoshida 2024] and Sprout that can be expressed in each tool.
 As mentioned in the paper, of the 37 benchmarks in total (10 from Session*, 6 from Rumpsteak, 21 from Sprout), Session* can express 35/37, Sprout can express 37/37, whereas Rumpsteak can only express 19/37.
 We thus decided to omit Rumpsteak from the remainder of our evaluation due to its lack of expressivity, as well as absence of formal guarantees.
 Nonetheless, we provide the 37 benchmarks we translated into NuScr in the folder `examples/rumpsteak`, so that our rationale may be independently verified.
 Rumpsteak's artifact can be found at https://zenodo.org/records/12731834.